NBA Rumors: L.A. Lakers Could Explore Luol Deng For Jeremy Lin Trade With Hawks, Per ‘Bleacher Report’

 — MSN Philippines (@msnph) August 14, 2018

-The deal will be beneficial for both teams if the Lakers will attach a future first-round pick in the trade package.
+The deal will be beneficial for both teams if the Lakers attach a future first-round pick in the trade package.
 As most people think, it is the only way the Lakers can convince the Hawks to trade Jeremy Lin for Luol Deng.
-Losing the veteran point guard and absorbing Deng’s contract will be worth it for the Hawks if they will acquire a future first-round pick that could help them speed up the rebuilding process.
+Losing the veteran point guard and absorbing Deng’s contract will be worth it for the Hawks if they could acquire a future first-round pick that could help them speed up the rebuilding process.

 The Asian-American guard can be a reliable contributor for the Lakers off the bench, and his ability to play as a point guard and a shooting guard will make him a great mentor for L.A.’s young guards like Lonzo Ball and Josh Hart.
 What makes Jeremy Lin a more valuable acquisition for the Lakers is that his contract is about to expire after the 2018-19 NBA season.
 This will put the Purple and Gold in a better position to chase for another superstar who can play alongside LeBron James in the 2019-20 NBA season.